Print this page

 - Counseling - Confers with troubled students, conducts family conferences on issues of police concern, meets with students, teachers, parents, and community groups regarding prevention strategies.

-- Education - Speaks to community, church, and school groups on issues related to juvenile crimes.
+- Education - Speaks to school groups on issues related to juvenile crimes.
 Conducts presentations on personal safety, and stranger awareness.
 Speaks to students about alcohol, tobacco, and other drugs.
 Facilitates communications between schools, community groups, and the police department.

 - Investigations - Conducts criminal investigations of juvenile related crimes and incidents occurring on school grounds.
 Coordinates with various social agencies in the area to further juvenile empowerment.
 Investigates child neglect and abuse cases.
 Provides security for athletic events.